 Private Internet Access is another of the best VPNs that also comes a low price tag.

-At under £3 per month, it offers anonymous browsing and access to blocked content including Netflix US.
+At less than £2.50/$3 per month for a two year subscription, it offers anonymous browsing and access to blocked content including Netflix US.

 The iPhone and iPad app is incredibly simple and easy to use, and it's also super-speedy.
 A solid option.